WCW Backstage Assault

-WCW Backstage Assault is a professional wrestling video game by Electronic Arts.
-It was the final World Championship Wrestling (WCW) game released before the World Wrestling Federation (WWF) purchased the company's assets three months later.
+WCW Backstage Assault is a professional wrestling video game developed by Kodiak Interactive and published by Electronic Arts.
+It was released for the PlayStation in North America on November 8, 2000, and in Europe on November 24, 2000, and for the Nintendo 64 in North America on December 12, 2000.
+It was the final World Championship Wrestling (WCW) game released before the World Wrestling Federation (WWF) purchased WCW's assets three months later.
 Backstage Assault features commentary by Tony Schiavone and Bobby "The Brain" Heenan.
-The game is distinguished by the fact that all gameplay takes place outside of a standard wrestling ring.
-This approach was poorly received, and the game sold only 200,000 copies.
+Gameplay takes place outside of a wrestling ring with cartoonized graphics, an approach that was poorly received and resulted in the title selling 200,000 copies.

 Gameplay

 Backstage Assault is vastly different from other games of its genre.
 Previous wrestling games such as WWF SmackDown! and WCW Mayhem featured backstage areas as auxiliary fighting locations.
 In Backstage Assault, all of the gameplay takes place in backstage locations.
 There is no ring, and it is not possible to go into the main arena in front of the crowd.

 All of the matches are conducted under "Hardcore Rules".
 As in traditional wrestling, one person can win by pinfall (holding the back of the opponent's shoulders to the ground while the referee counts to three), submission, or knock out.
 But these win conditions may be met anywhere, and the use of objects as weapons is encouraged.
 It is not possible to end a match by disqualification or count out.
 As gameplay is limited to only two characters, all matches are one-vs-one with no possibility of outside interference or teamwork.

 The game takes place in an arena with seven connecting levels, having sixteen rooms in total.
 While a match may begin in one room, it can end anywhere the players can gain access to.
 When beginning 'Hardcore Challenge' or 'Hardcore Gauntlet' mode, they are confined to the Truck Arena for the first match.
 The player may return to rooms they had already visited as they progress through the modes.
 They do this by walking through open doors.
-Winning matches in these levels makes them pernamently available in Exhibition mode.
+Winning matches in these levels makes them permanently available in Exhibition mode.

 Players inflict damage on each other to facilitate meeting one of the three win conditions.
 They do this by executing strikes, grapple moves, holds, hitting them with weapons, or causing the opponent to run or fall against a hazard.
 Some moves can be reversed, inflicting damage upon the person who initiated it.
 Successfully performing moves and taunts without interruption will increase momentum.
 When a player achieves "Max Momentum", they may perform their finishing move before the momentum drops again.
-The color of a player's name while change from white to yellow to red to flashing red as they take on damage.
+The color of a player's name will change from white to yellow to red to flashing red as they take on damage.
 The more damage they take, the harder it will be for them to resist losing.
 Players can bleed if they take on took much damage.